akshat3826/Multi-Level-Urban-Road-Crossing-System/README.md

 The 2 incoming lanes (Lanes coming towards the intersection) on the Y axis are completely elevated and the rest 2 roads on the x axis stay on the ground level.

-The traffic lights in the level 3 follows the tradtional method where 3 lanes stop and 1 lane moves.
+The traffic lights in the underground level or level 3 follow a simple traditional cycle where three directions stop and one direction moves, ensuring orderly movement for pedestrians and cyclists.

 ## Experience It Yourself - A Day in the Life
 If You're Driving North-South: